America Continental Boundary and Geographic Location and Characteristics

 Meanwhile, in South America, there are the Andes Mountains which have the highest peak on Mount Aconcagua, which is 6,959 meters above sea level.
 There are also the Guayana Plateau, the Patagonia Plateau, and the Brazilian Plateau which supply springs for major rivers such as the Amazon River.
 The lowland itself is very fertile and one of them is the vast Amazon Forest.
 It is different from the natural conditions in Central America, which are quite complicated and geologically irregular.
 The Central American region is dominated by plateau plains and mountains with the Mexican Plateau being quite popular.

-See also difference between perennial and annual
+See also difference between records and documents

 To the south, are the Isthmus of Panama and the Isthmus of Tehuantepec.
 On the Isthmus of Panama, a canal was made that connected the Atlantic Ocean and the Pacific Ocean.
 It is also known as the Panama Canal.